bhusit-git/Condo-SaaS/CONTEXT.md

 Units belong to a Building and have an explicit floor value.
 Floors are configured as building layout data, not inferred from unit numbers.

+Condo setup captures the Condo profile first: name, address, province, and postal code.
+Floor and Unit baseline data belongs to the room-layout screen, not the Condo profile itself.

 ## Building

 A physical building inside a Condo.